The following requirements apply to all current G1 students and those who enter the program during or after the fall of 2018.

 - Minimum of one year of full-time residence.
 Requests for part-time study in the first year must meet the GSAS special circumstances criteria.

-- Requires the satisfactory completion of eight four-credit courses taken within the Department of Statistics and approved by the student’s department advisor, at the level of Statistics 110 and above, with at least one 200-level course from the list below.
+- Requires the satisfactory completion of eight four-credit courses taken within the Department of Statistics and approved by the student’s department advisor, at the level of Statistics 110 and above, with at least five 200-level course from the list below.
 The actual course of study will vary according to the student’s interest and preparation and will be determined in consultation with the student’s advisor.

 - The eight statistics courses must also include two courses that are at the interface of theory and application.
 Examples of such courses are Statistics 115, 120, 121, 131/231, 139, 140, 149, 160/260, 170, 183, 186, 220, 221, 225, 230, 232r, 240, 244, and 245.
 The department will maintain an up-to-date list of courses that meet these criteria.

-- AM students must earn a B average in Statistics courses; no more than one C may count toward the eight courses for the AM degree.
+- AM students must earn at least a B average in Statistics courses; no more than one C may count toward the eight courses for the AM degree.
 Students must also meet the GSAS grade requirements..